 Note: The reason for leaving (resignation, termination, end of contract) generally does not reduce the gratuity entitlement under the latest Labour Law for limited contracts, assuming the minimum service period is met.

-Gratuity Calculation for Unlimited Contracts (Phasing Out)
+Gratuity Calculation for Unlimited Contracts (Phasing Out, 2025)

 While **Unlimited Contracts** are being phased out (employers were required to transition them to limited contracts), the historical calculation method differed based on the reason for leaving: